How To Spend 24 Hours in Las Vegas

 Las Vegas is undoubtedly one of the most memorable places in the world to visit –– a destination where there is so much to do that it’s impossible to name them all.
 However, because of the sheer volume of options, it is also a place where you can enjoy quite a lot even during a brief getaway.

 The city in Nevada is finally emerging from the shadows of the pandemic, as people flood back to the entertainment hub known as “The Strip.”.
 But what is it that attracts those people on such a continual basis?
-Let’s have a look at how you could spend just 24 hours in the city to get some idea of what it’s all about.
+Let’s have a look at how you could spend just 24 hours in Las Vegas to get some idea of what it’s all about.

 Morning moments